 2. Don’t Try to Do Everything

 This is where newbie cruisers get overwhelmed.
 They often want to try out every single activity going on during the cruise.
 The idea behind a cruise ship is entertainment, and there are usually a lot of things happening at the same time.
-There are several apps out there that inform you about the different activities happening on the ship.
+Most major cruise lines have smartphone apps that inform you about the different activities happening on the ship.
 You can take a look at them and make a list of what you would like to do the most.

 3. Don’t Be Spontaneous